liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/01-setting-up-the-guestbook-portlet.markdown

 folder is referred to as *Liferay Home* and is named according to the version, edition, and specific Liferay Portal release.
-For example, if you downloaded Liferay Portal 6.2 CE GA6 and unzipped it to a `bundles` folder on your machine, that bundle's Liferay Home folder path is
+For example, if you downloaded Liferay Portal 6.2 CE GA6 and unzipped it to a `bundles` folder on your machine, that bundle's Liferay Home folder path is:

     bundles/liferay-portal-6.2-ce-ga6